What if I told you that you can celebrate Black History Month even if you study Black history year-round?

 It’s been 95 years since the first Negro History Week and we’re still not where Woodson had hoped we’d be.

-While most Black homeschooling families study Black history year-round within the context of their daily lessons, students in the broader homeschool community, public schools, and private schools are still learning Black history as a wholly separate and supplementary subject offered as an elective or introduced only during the month of February.
+While most Black homeschooling families study Black history year-round within the context of their daily lessons, students in the broader homeschool community, public schools, and private schools are still learning Black history as a wholly separate and supplemental subject offered as an elective or introduced only during the month of February.

 As you can see, there is still much work to be done in achieving Woodson’s goal of Black history’s inclusion in the year-round study of history.